-- Every Child Ready to Read® @ your library®, - Every Child Ready to Read® @ your library® (ECRR) is a parent education initiative.
+- Every Child Ready to Read® @ your library® - Every Child Ready to Read® @ your library® (ECRR) is a parent education initiative.
 It stresses early literacy begins with the primary adults in a child's life.
 The ECRR toolkit empowers public libraries to assume an essential role in supporting early literacy within a community.
 ECRR toolkits are provided to every library after attending ECRR training.

-- Ring of Rhymes - Rhymes are a wonderful way for parents and caregivers to help babies build the skills to prepare to learn to read and succeed.
+- Ring of Rhymes - The Early Literacy Ring Cards, lovingly referred to as Ring of Rhymes, began as a resource for families and caregivers to build pre-literacy skills with nursery rhymes.
+The cards provide parent tips and nursery rhymes in English and Spanish, to encourage increased conversation and to incorporate simple practices to help parents and other caregivers develop early literacy skills in children from birth to age five.
+Rhymes are a wonderful way for parents and caregivers to help babies build the skills to prepare to learn to read and succeed.
 The Ring of Rhymes cards with rhymes in English and Spanish also provide parents tips on simple ways to add early literacy activities to their everyday routine.

-LSTA Competitive Grants - Funding is granted for libraries to take workshops out into their communities; to provide digital story times with iPads or other e-readers; to furnish early learning spaces; and other early literacy projects.
+- LSTA Competitive Grants - Funding is granted for libraries to take workshops out into their communities; to provide digital story times with iPads or other e-readers; to furnish early learning spaces; and other early literacy projects.